matteocao/basic-multiplayer-game/README.md

 Try on heroku: change the `host` variable in the `ws_main.py` with the heroku URL of your app.
 Then, you should see the window popping up.

+### Check on my heroku

+My app is deployed at https://basic-multiplayer-gam.herokuapp.com/ .
+You can use this URL as value for `host` in the `ws_main.py`.